Billy Morrison

-Billy Morrison (born 9 February 1969) is an English guitarist and singer who plays guitar with Billy Idol and performs with the Los Angeles-based cover band Royal Machines.
-Morrison previously played with Camp Freddy and fronted the hard rock act Circus Diablo.
-He has also been a member of The Cult.
+Billy Morrison (born 9 February 1969) is a British guitarist and singer-songwriter who plays guitar with Billy Idol, performs with the Los Angeles–based cover band Royal Machines, and fronts the hard rock act Circus Diablo.
+He was previously a member of Camp Freddy.
+He has also toured with The Cult.

 Early life and career

 Morrison was born in the UK and is an only child.
 Early in his career, he was a member of the indie rock band Into a Circle.
 Consistent abuse of drugs led to a period of inactivity until he recovered and formed Stimulator in 1995.
 The band signed a recording contract with Geffen Records and recorded an album, but the company never released it.
 In 2008, Morrison released the album under his own name, stating "When I read about Tunecore, and when the business started to lend itself to home releases – the indie, DIY approach – I wanted to finally release it.
 All the hard copies sold out, and it still does good business on iTunes.
 I would call that a success."